susanmarie87/Align-The-Chakras/README.md

 Ran CSS through WS3 validator- PASSED.

 Deployment
-Wild Indigos has been deployed on GitHub Pages with the following process:
+Align The Chakras has been deployed on GitHub Pages with the following process:

 All code was written on Gitpod, a cloud-based IDE.